Skip navigation

 Union and community leaders discuss the fight against the far right, and why it is more important than ever to show up for each other.

 New psychosocial health regulations are helping us tackle workload, occupational violence, harassment and more.
-Hear from women Health and Safety Representatives about how they’ve been able to fight for safer conditions in their workplaces.
+Hear from union women and HSRs about how we've been able to fight for safer conditions in workplaces.

 Choose one:

-• It’s For Every Body: Reproductive Health is a Workplace Issue (VTHC Women’s Team)
+• It’s For Every Body: Reproductive Health is a Workplace Issue (VTHC Women’s Organisers)

 • Women HSRs Network Chat: Interested in OHS?
 Get to know union HSRs across industries!
-(VTHC Women’s Team)
+(VTHC and women HSRs)

-• Solidarity in Action: Standing up for workers at the ballot box (Victorian Labour College)
+• Solidarity in Action: Standing up for workers at the ballot box (Felicity Sowerbutts, Lead, Victorian Labour College)

-• Solidarity in Action: Understanding and combatting anti-trans sentiment and messages (Trans Justice Project)
+• Solidarity in Action: Understanding and combating anti-trans sentiment and messages (Jackie Turner, Trans Justice Project)

-3.35pm - Solidarity and Social Activities in the Loading Bay
+3:45pm – Conference photo, Solidarity and Social Activities in the Loading Bay

 Get up and dance, do some crafts or chat casually with a comrade you met today about what you’ve learned!
 Snacks and drinks will be available.